lumol-org/lumol/doc/src/input/systems.md

 where the `init` key will take the temperature as *string*.
 The velocities will be initialized from a Boltzmann distribution at the given temperature.
-Monte-Carlo simulations will not make any use of velocities since transition probabilities (i.e. how the system evolves) are based on the positions (and the underlying interactions) only.
+Monte Carlo simulations will not make any use of velocities since transition probabilities (i.e. how the system evolves) are based on the positions (and the underlying interactions) only.